obayreaps/obayreaps/README.md

 Computer Engineering @ UC#
 --------------------------

-I am a community college transfer student majoring in Computer Engineering at UC Irvine, with a strong interest in web development and software engineering.
+I am a community college transfer student majoring in Computer Engineering at UC#, with a strong interest in web development and software engineering.
 Motivated and disciplined, continuously learning modern programming practices.
 Excited to gain hands-on experience and contribute in collaborative team environments

 * 🌍  I'm based in California
 * ✉️  You can contact me at [kevinle29299@gmail.com](mailto:kevinle29299@gmail.com)